-The morning after my talk with Mac I have a long talk with Merry about the possible missions.
-She has several, but isn’t sure which one I should go on, because none of the available missions have a high risk assessment at all.
+The morning after my talk with Mac I’ve a long talk with Merry about the possible missions.
+She has several but she isn’t sure which one I should go on because none of the available missions have a high risk assessment at all.
 The other active Heroes have picked all of the high risk rescues currently in the system.

 Merry says, “Al, there are no high risk rescues deserving of priority over the others.
-However, the one with the highest risk is on an island, and there’s no easy way for you to get to Grassy Meadows from there after the rescue.
-It looks like it can be safely left until your next visit.
-The next three missions are the same risk level, and none of them are urgent.
+The one with the highest risk is on an island and there’s no easy way for you to get to Grassy Meadows from there after the rescue and it looks like it can be safely left until your next visit.
+The next three missions are the same risk level and none of them are urgent.
 The only mission within the Brotherhood’s area is for five Damsels who are being held in a prison deep within their control zone.
-It seems they’re no longer trying to trap Heroes, but are simply finding the Damsels and putting them into a prison to secure them in the one place for a later use.”
+It seems they’re no longer trying to trap Heroes but are simply finding the Damsels and putting them into a prison to secure them in the one place for a later use.”

 “Let’s go look at it on the map,” is my response.